Fast-64/fast64/fast64_internal/f3d/glTF/README.md

 ## Overview

-This extension implements an abstraction of F3D material features, properties from other revisions are implemented in seperate extensions:
+This extension implements an abstraction of F3D material features, properties from other revisions are implemented in separate extensions:

 - [F3DLX](#FAST64_materials_f3dlx)
 - [F3DEX3](#FAST64_materials_f3dex3)